Congratulations! You’ve just found the best list of the top 1000 most common Italian words.

 Open the spreadsheet below to see the list of the top 1000 most frequent Italian words with English translation:

-- The most common Italian verbs with English translation in the infinitive form
+- Italian verbs with English translation in the infinitive form

-- Other common Italian words include adverbs, prepositions, and adjectives
+- Other Italian words include adverbs, prepositions, and adjectives

 You may also download the file to edit it as you wish.